 Integration of Department of Health and Human Services (HHS) Dental and Specialty Clinics with Marin Community Clinics (MCC) FREQUENTLY ASKED QUESTIONS

-The County dental and specialty clinics will close.
-HHS is recommending transferring patients to its trusted partner, MCC.
-MCC will open new clinics to care for current County clinic patients.
-No patients will lose access to quality care.
+The County dental and specialty clinics are closing and transferring patients to its trusted partner, MCC.
+MCC is opening new clinics to care for current County clinic patients.
+Patients are not losing access to quality care.

-The primary reason is improving care in our community.
-MCC provides more comprehensive and integrated care than our County clinics.
+The primary reason was to improve care in our community.
+MCC provides more comprehensive and integrated care than County clinics.